KOK Edit: Your favorite copyeditor since 1984(SM)

 How to Become a Medical Editor

 There is no single official way to become a medical editor, but fellow editors frequently ask how to get into this niche.
 I wrote a post on the topic last May for The Editors' Weekly, the blog of Editors Canada/Réviseurs Canada, that outlines the steps I recommend.
-It is reprinted below.
+It is reprinted below, with some updates made to this version.

 This was my path to becoming a medical editor: I earned a degree in journalism, worked as a newspaper reporter and ended up on the medical beat, moved into general publishing as a production editor, became a production editor for a medical publisher, started freelancing and then took an exam to obtain board certification as an editor in the life sciences.
 Journalism and publishing have both changed so much in the last few years, however, that you’ll have to take another path.
 It won’t be quick, but starting a new career or moving into a new niche never is.